siwS/rails-console-access-check/README.md

     $ gem install /pkg/console_access_check-0.0.1.gem

-The you can add it to your application's Gemfile:
+Then, you can add it to your application's Gemfile:

 ```ruby
 gem 'console_access_check'